akofer/ping_tcp/README.md

 # Implementations

-There are multiple implementations using different program languages, including Python, C, Go, etc..
+There are several implementations using different program languages, including Python, C, Go, etc..
+We promise they work the same except performance limitations of languages.
+Choose any one as you wish.